rfrazier716/rfrazier716.github.io/posts/2d-binary-spacing-partitioning-with-python-and-networkx.rst

         ((\vec{p}_0-\vec{p}_1) \cdot \hat{n})|\vec{v}_1|

-    Meaning the numerator is taking the distance between two a point on the segment and a point on the line, and projecting that vector onto the normal vector of the line (this is identical to calculating the `shortest distance between a point and a line`_).
+    Meaning the numerator is taking the distance between a point on the segment and a point on the line, and projecting that vector onto the normal vector of the line (this is identical to calculating the `shortest distance between a point and a line`_).
 From our definition of "in front" and "behind", we can claim that a line segment is *partially* in front of the line if the numerator is > 0, and *partially* behind if the numerator is < 0.
 If the numerator is equal to zero, it means the first point of the segment is on the line, and we need to look at the denominator to define whether it's in front or behind.

 .. _`shortest distance between a point and a line`: https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line